dsample/coderetreat-kickstart/README.md

 To achieve this, there are many stub of several languages in order to get up and running for Test-Driven development

+Head into the directory of your language of choice and there will be more help when you get there to get you started.

 Contribute a language/framework
 -------------------------------